ganeti/ganeti/man/ganeti-os-interface.rst

     The hypervisor of this instance.

 DISK_COUNT
     The number of disks the instance has.
-The actual disk defitions are in a set of additional variables.
+The actual disk definitions are in a set of additional variables.
 The instance's disk will be numbered from 0 to this value minus one.